Gate Motor Repair

 Burned Motor Windings

-Overheating, moisture intrusion, or running against a mechanical obstruction can burn the motor's internal windings, requiring motor replacement.
+Overheating from sustained high temperatures, moisture intrusion during heavy rain, or running against a mechanical obstruction can burn the motor's internal windings.
+Once the windings are gone, the motor needs replacement.

 Worn Motor Brushes

 DC brush motors have carbon brushes that wear down over time.
-Worn brushes cause intermittent operation, reduced torque, and eventually motor failure.
+Worn brushes cause intermittent operation, reduced torque, and eventually motor failure — common on older LiftMaster and Linear operators.

 Seized or Damaged Gearbox

-The gearbox attached to the motor can seize due to lack of lubrication, water intrusion, or mechanical damage, preventing the motor from driving the gate.
+The gearbox attached to the motor can seize due to lack of lubrication, water intrusion, or mechanical damage.
+A seized gearbox prevents the motor from driving the gate even when the motor itself is fine.

 Age and Wear

-Gate motors typically last 10–15 years.
+Gate motors typically last 10–15 years under normal conditions — less in direct Texas sun.
 An aging motor may develop internal faults that reduce performance before complete failure.

 Gate Motor Repair?
 Call Access Pro Gate Company Now.